bio-tools/biotoolsSchemaDocs/controlled_vocabularies.rst

    "license ", "Software or data usage license, e.g. 'GPL-3.0'"
    "maturity ", "How mature the software product is, e.g. 'Mature'."
    "cost ", "Monetary cost of acquiring the software, e.g. 'Free of charge'."
-   "accessibility ", "Whether the software is freely available for use, e.g. 'Open access'."
+   "accessibility ", "Whether there are non-monetary restrictions on accessing an online service, e.g. 'Open access'."
    "link type", "The type of data, information or system that is obtained when the link is resolved, e.g. 'Helpdesk'."
    "download type ", "Type of download that is linked to, e.g. 'Source code'."
    "documentation type ", "Type of documentation that is linked to, e.g. 'API documentation'."